Can You Find The Defibrillator At Work? Half Of People Say No

 About 10,000 cardiac arrests happen in workplaces each year, the AHA says.

 More than half of employees — about 55 percent — aren't offered first aid or CPR/AED training through their employer, the American Heart Association survey found.
-And sometimes employees only have access to one form of training.
+And sometimes employees have access to only one form of training.

 But most of the 2,000 employees surveyed say their employers should offer first aid and CPR/AED training.
 Ninety percent say they would participate in training if their employers provided them.

-Cost and fear of liability are two reasons that businesses don't install AED, Kurz says, but those are misperceptions.
+Cost and fear of liability are two reasons that businesses don't install AEDs, Kurz says, but those are misperceptions.

 A typical AED costs about $1,200 to $1,500, Kurz says, and prices have gone down over time as the technology becomes more widespread.
 Machines that once cost $3,000 now run under $1,000, according to the National Conference of State Legislatures, which tracks the passage of laws related to AEDs.